Speech Therapy

 Speech therapy also includes articulation, speech fluency (stuttering management), voice treatment, language (phonology, morphology, syntax, semantics, pragmatics) remediation, as well as social skills training and teaching of non-verbal communication skills, such as facial expressions and gestures.

-Copyright BubbleBee, Speech Therapy Centre.
+Copyright BubbleBee.
 All rights reserved.

 follow us on